Big-Biodiversity-Collaborative/west-virginia-white/README.md

 + archive: early versions of scripts for exploratory data analysis; preserved for now, but not being maintained
-+ data: observational data for _P. virginiensis_ and associated host plant species and climate data (specifically growing degree days data)
++ data: observational data for _P. virginiensis_ and associated host plant species and climate data (specifically temperature data)
 + functions: includes functions repeatedly used across different scripts; currently just the one function for downloading data from GBIF.
 + output: graphical and tabular output; most files destined for the output folder are not under version control
 + scripts: R scripts for data analysis and visualization
+  + gdd-archive: Folder containing early scripts that used growing degree days as a predictor variable.
-  + analysis-linear-model-avgt.R: Linear regression analysis for yearly change in Julian day of observations, includes plotting statistical model results; includes two-month average temperature as possible predictor
+  + analysis-linear-model-tmid.R: Linear regression analysis for yearly change in Julian day of observations, includes plotting statistical model results; includes midpoint temperature as possible predictor
-  + analysis-linear-model-gdd.R: Linear regression analysis for yearly change in Julian day of observations, includes plotting statistical model results; includes growing degree days as possible predictor
   + analysis-polynomial-model.
 R: DEPRECATED Host plant polynomial model
-  + data-download.R: Download data from gbif and do QA/QC as necessary
+  + data-01-download.R: Download data from gbif and do QA/QC as necessary
-  + data-prepare.R: Prepare data for analyses and plotting; includes time filtering (2000-2020) and geographic restriction to _P. virginiensis_' approximate range
+  + data-02-prepare.R: Prepare data for analyses and plotting; includes time filtering (2000-2023) and geographic restriction to _P. virginiensis_' approximate range
-  + eda-avgt-distribution.R: exploratory visualizations of geographic,
-  temporal, and taxonomic distribution of two-month temperature averages
-  + eda-gdd-distribution.R: exploratory visualizations of geographic
-  distribution of growing degree day values
-  + figure-gdd-diff.R: DEPRECATED Figure showing change in growing degree days between 1961-1990 and 1990-2020
+  + data-03-weather.R: Download temperature data (tmin and tmax) for each observation produced by data-02-prepare.R and calculate midpoint temperature (tmid)
-  + figure-gdd-obs.R: Figure with growing degree days and insect and host plant observations
+  + figure-obs.R: Figure with insect and host plant observations; restricted to two _Cardamine_ hosts
-  + figure-gdd-ridges.R: Ridge plots of observations for growing degree day bins
+  + figure-tmid-ridges.R: Ridge plots of observations for midpoint temperature bins
-  + figure-gdd-vs-gdd-diff.R: Plot of gdd and delta gdd for observational data
-  + figure-range-maps.R: DEPRECATED Approximate range maps for insect and hosts
 + templates: DEPRECATED RMarkdown templates that were part of early exploratory data analysis

-## References

-Wang T, Hamann A, Spittlehouse D, Carroll C (2016) Locally Downscaled and Spatially Customizable Climate Data for Historical and Future Periods for North America.
-PLoS ONE 11(6): e0156720. doi:[10.1371/journal.pone.0156720](https://doi.org/10.1371/journal.pone.0156720)